Colorado general contractor license and insurance requirements

 Class B license: Contractors with this license can work on most residential and commercial building projects, except those designated as IA or IIA by the International Building Code.
 Class B contractors may not work on specific trades without holding additional licenses.

-Class C license: Contractors with this license are limited to projects involving residential buildings for single-family dwellings or multi-family dwellings.
+Class C license: Contractors with this license are limited to construction projects involving residential buildings for single-family dwellings or multi-family dwellings.
 The dwellings must not have more than three stories or four living units.
 Contractors may not work on specific trades without holding additional licenses.

-Colorado general contractor license requirements
+Colorado contractor license requirements

 Some urban areas, such as Denver, use specific ICC local tests in conjunction with the national exams, depending on the contractor's chosen specialty.